florian/florian.github.io/_posts/2018-08-25-federated-learning-firefox.md

 On average, users in the treatment group type about half a character less to find what they are looking for.
 This is a strong improvement over both control groups.
 However, users in the treatment group also choose suggestions that were ranked slightly worse.
-Hypothesis testing determined that the changes in the treatment group were highly significant.
+Hypothesis testing determined that the changes in the treatment group were highly significant, with p-values being below 1e-75.

 | study variation  | mean characters typed | mean selected rank |
 |------------------|------------------|---------------|